node-class-may-2023/ComIT_Node/javascript.md

 * In this example we define a greeting function
 * Then we call the greeting function using ()
 * Each time we call the greeting function it will execute the function block code
-* That's why we output 2 times hello as the greating function only has a console.log('Hello');
+* That's why we output 2 times hello as the greeting function only has a console.log('Hello');
 * Now we can use this function many times without having to repeat the code
 * We can also use functions to test our code too